EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 `https://aai.egi.eu/registry/co_petitions/start/coef:##` where `##` is the
 unique numeric identifier for the enrollment flow of your VO.

-Once a user submits a VO membership petition, all VO managers are notified with an email containing a link to the petition.
-Any of the VO managers can then review the petition and either **approve** or **deny** the request.
+The VO Manager can insert this URL in an invitation email and send it directly to the users who want to join the VO.
+Also, it can be used in any registration web page as an href of a button or image etc.

-The VO enrollment URL can be found through the EGI Check-in Registry:
+The VO enrollment URL can be found both at the Operations Portal and EGI Check-in Registry.
+At the Operations Portal VO List, by quickly searching for the VO name and clicking on the Details.

+At EGI Check-in Registry:

 1. Login to [Check-in registry](https://aai.egi.eu/registry) using any of the login credentials already linked to your EGI account.